Majestic-dev/Tester69/README.md

 - [x] Add some customization to the moderation system (for example setting the muted role).
 - [ ] Migrate from json to a binary database.
+- [ ] Add a way to deposit money into the bank.

 ## V1.3 Focused On Miscellaneous/Fun